-Desmond-Hellmann is now into her second year as chancellor of the University of California, San Francisco (UCSF).
-A physician whose clinical curiosity is centered on cancer, she came to her new job after spending 14 remarkably successful years immersed in cancer drug development research at the pharmaceutical giant Genentech.
+Desmond-Hellmann was chancellor of the University of California, San Francisco (UCSF) for five years before being named Chief Executive Officer of the Bill & Melinda Gates Foundation in 2014.
+A former physician whose clinical curiosity was centered on cancer, she spent 14 remarkably successful years immersed in cancer drug development research at the pharmaceutical giant Genentech.
 That work resulted in an ever-expanding inventory of new drug treatments that now offer hope to patients battling advanced forms of breast, colon and lung cancers.

-This past summer Desmond-Hellmann made her first trip to Maine to deliver the keynote address at The Jackson Laboratory's Discovery Day event.
+In the summer of 2010 Desmond-Hellmann made her first trip to Maine to deliver the keynote address at The Jackson Laboratory's Discovery Day event.
 She was first introduced to the Laboratory by Dr. Julius Krevans, a former UCSF chancellor and a long-time member of the Laboratory's Board of Trustees.
 In his introductory remarks to the Discovery Day audience, Krevans described his "quite extraordinary" successor at UCSF as "one of the most powerful women in academic medicine and pharmacology in the United States and the world."